Phone number: +44 (0)1223 339305

 Dr Natalia Buitron

 Natalia Buitron is an anthropologist exploring political subjectivities, indigeneity, and development, specifically how broader political and economic forms interweave with moral transformation in daily life.
+She has researched, written and taught on a wide range of issues pertaining to indigenous-state relations, (in)equality, intercultural education, writing and childhood.

 Natalia Buitron’s academic interests include: